mleisher/CSVExamine/README.md

 ### Example

 In the `test` directory, there is a sample file called `uparrow.csv`.
 If you open the file, this plugin will complain that it doesn't have a recognizable format.
 To add the format used in this file, edit the configuration file and add the following lines at the end, save it, and restart Nextpad++.
-This shows shows how CSV files with custom delimiters and enclosers can be supported.
+This shows shows how CSV files with custom delimiters and enclosers (even UTF-8 characters) can be supported.
 ```
 [Up Arrow]
 delimiter="↑"